Rider says no to Chick-fil-A over perceived LGBTQ beliefs

 Rider says no to Chick-fil-A over perceived company beliefs

-LAWRENCE — Despite its popularity among students, Chick-fil-A will not be coming to the Rider University campus any time soon because of its perceived corporate values.
+LAWRENCE (Mercer) — Despite its popularity among students, Chick-fil-A will not be coming to the Rider University campus any time soon because of its perceived corporate values.

-The chain topped a survey of students last year asking what restaurant franchise they would like to see come to the campus of the school, but was left off another survey done during the fall semester.
+The chain was the favorite in a survey that asked students last year which restaurant franchise they would like to see come to the campus.
+The option for Chick-fil-A, however, was not included in a fall survey because, the university said, of the company's opposition to LGBT issues.

-"Chick-fil-A was removed as one of the options based on the company's record widely perceived to be in opposition to the LGBTQ+ community according to a letter to the Rider community from President Gregory G. Dell’Omo and Vice President for Student Affairs Leanna Fenneberg.
+"Chick-fil-A was removed as one of the options based on the company's record widely perceived to be in opposition to the LGBTQ+ community," according to a letter to the Rider community from President Gregory G. Dell’Omo and Vice President for Student Affairs Leanna Fenneberg.

 "We understand that some may view the decision as being just another form of exclusion.
 We want to be clear that this was not the spirit in which the decision was made," the letter said.
 "We fully acknowledge an organization’s right to hold these beliefs, just as we acknowledge the right for individuals in our community and elsewhere to also personally hold the same beliefs."